ramstorm/midicloro/README.md

-tapTempoMinBpm = 80 (lower limit for tempoMidiCC tapping) tapTempoMaxBpm = 200 (upper limit for tempoMidiCC tapping) bpmOffsetForMidiCC = 70 (this offset is added to the tempoMidiCC value to set the tempo) velocityRandomOffset = -40 (in random velocity mode, notes get a random velocity between the velocityMidiCC value and this offset) velocityMultiDeviceCtrl = true (mirrors the velocity setting of the current input to inputs with lower number) velocityMidiCC = 7 (MIDI CC number for setting the velocity mode) tempoMidiCC = 10 (MIDI CC number for setting the tempo)
+tapTempoMinBpm = 80 (lower limit for tempoMidiCC tapping) tapTempoMaxBpm = 200 (upper limit for tempoMidiCC tapping) bpmOffsetForMidiCC = 70 (this offset is added to the tempoMidiCC value to set the tempo) velocityRandomOffset = -40 (in random velocity mode, notes get a random velocity between the velocityMidiCC value and this offset - set to 0 to get random velocity between 0-127) velocityMultiDeviceCtrl = true (mirrors the velocity setting of the current input to inputs with lower number) velocityMidiCC = 7 (MIDI CC number for setting the velocity mode) tempoMidiCC = 10 (MIDI CC number for setting the tempo)